 -

-When e-filing, I get an error while trying to upload an attachment
+When filing, I get an error while trying to upload an attachment

 -

-When e-filing, I click "Print" and it's not working
+When filing, I click "Print" and it's not working

-The Print button loads a .pdf that you can print.
+The Print button opens a PDF file you can print.
 If you click "Print" and nothing happens, there may be a pop-up blocker on your system preventing the .pdf from opening.
-In Google Chrome, the pop-up blocker is on by default.

 -

-When e-filing, I cannot submit.
-I have errors, but cannot find them.
+When filing, I cannot submit.
+I have errors but cannot find them.

-- After all errors are corrected, you can submit the e-file form
+- You must correct all errors before you can submit your form

 Back to top